 If the prey is small, it is swallowed whole without being cut into pieces with their teeth.

-They thrash their rostrum sideways, slashing large predators during a fight.
-Though generally harmless to humans, sawfishes react violently when captured.
+To defend themselves, these fish vigorously thrash their rostrum sideways, slashing large predators during a fight.
+Though generally harmless to humans in the wild, they may cause accidental injury when captured, as they instinctively thrash in self-defense.

-On average, these fish live between 25 to 30 years in the wild, though they tend to live longer in captivity.
-For instance, a green sawfish individual was recorded to survive up to 35 years in captivity, while a smalltooth sawfish lived up to 42 years.
-In fact, all species of the genus Pristis are expected to surpass 50 years.
+On average, sawfish live between 25 and 30 years in the wild, though some species live longer in captivity.
+For instance, a green sawfish individual was recorded to survive up to 35 years in captivity, whereas reports suggest that the oldest smalltooth sawfish survived for 43 years and 7 months.
+In fact, all species of the genus Pristis are expected to surpass 50 years in captivity.

 All sawfishes are ovoviviparous, and the females give birth to live young as frequently as once a year or every second year.
 Though little is known about their reproductive behavior, the males are found to use their claspers to transfer sperm to the females.
-The sperm fertilizes the egg internally, though, in some species, like the smalltooth sawfish, the eggs develop into clones parthenogenetically (without fertilization by males).
+The sperm fertilizes the egg internally, though, in some species, like the smalltooth sawfish, the eggs develop into genetically identical offspring without the need for fertilization (parthenogenesis).

-The gestation period ranges from 5 months in largetooth sawfish to about a year in the smalltooth sawfish.
-They give birth to anywhere between 1 to 23 young, each measuring 60 to 90 cm (2 to 3 ft) at birth.
-At the embryonic stage, the rostral teeth are covered by a soft cap (shed shortly after birth) to prevent them from harming the mother.
+The gestation period ranges from 5 months in the largetooth sawfish to about a year in the smalltooth sawfish.
+They give birth to anywhere between 1 and 23 young (depending on the species), each measuring 60 to 90 cm (2 to 3 ft) at birth.
+At the embryonic stage, the rostral teeth are covered by a soft cap (shed shortly after birth), which prevents them from harming the mother.

 In most species, juveniles remain in coastal and estuarine pupping grounds before gradually moving upriver into waters with higher salinity.
 However, largetooth sawfish juveniles migrate to freshwater habitats, sometimes traveling up to 400 km (250 miles) inland, where they may remain for as long as five years.